shonn2nd/starter-academic-mac/content/post/when reorder fails/index.markdown

 ![](index_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 Ok, this is what we want.
 Let’s work with a more complicated example.
-We want the relation between the distribution of trans varied by drv.
+We want the distribution of trans varied by drv.

     mpg %>%
       group_by(drv, trans) %>%